RodrigoSCoutinho/ifrn-cast/README.md

-## The project created to the activity at IFRN by Marcelo Varela
+## The project created to the activity at IFRN
+## Prof: Marcelo Varela

 This project is a clone of spotify that from it, we would create a project called: IFRN-CAST